-- 25.1 The trust is to have a Board of Directors, which shall comprise both executive and non-executive directors. - 25.2 The Board of Directors is to comprise: - 25.2.1 a non-executive Chairman - 25.2.2 up to 6 other non-executive directors; and - 25.2.3 up to 6 executive directors. - 25.3 One of the executive directors shall be the Chief Executive. - 25.4 The Chief Executive shall be the Accounting Officer - 25.5 One of the executive directors shall be the finance director - 25.6 One of the executive directors is to be a registered medical practitioner or a registered dentist (within the meaning of the Dentists Act 1984).

-25.7 One of the executive directors is to be a registered nurse or a registered midwife.
+25.1 The trustTrust is to have a Board of Directors, which shall comprise both executiveExecutive and nonNon-executiveExecutive directorDirectors.

+25.2 The Board of Directors is to comprise:

+25.2.1 a nonNon-executive Executive Chairman

+25.2.2 up to 6 other nonNon-executive Executive directorDirectors; and

+25.2.3 up to 6 executive Executive director Directors.

+- 25.3 One of the executive Executive director Directors shall be the Chief Chief Executive Executive. - 25.4 The Chief Executive shall be the Accounting Officer. - 25.5 One of the executive Executive director Directors shall be the finance director Director with responsibility for Finance. - 25.6 One of the executive Executive director Directors is to be a registered medical practitioner or a registered dentist (within the meaning of the Dentists Act 1984). - 25.7 One of the executive Executive director Directors is to be a registered nurse or a registered midwife.